buba71/breengrow-backend/README.md

 ## Introduction

-This project is a collaborative platform about local commerce.
+This project is an open source collaborative platform about local commerce.

-The purpose of this project is learning the different concepts of DDD:
+The purpose of this project is learning the different concepts of DDD and others:

 - Value objects
 - Entities